Common Challenges in Hospital Revenue Cycle Management: And How to Overcome Them

 Insurance Verification and Eligibility

-Insurance verification is another fairly complex task in the revenue cycle management of hospitals.
-Lack of proper identification of insurance and the eligibility of a patient infringes the rights of the patient by denying all their claims.
-This is due to the fact that one has to deal with insurance policies, changes in policy details, and insurance acceptances and rejections.
-To counter this challenge, revenue cycle management departments in hospitals should embrace real-time eligibility verification.
-These solutions can easily determine patients’ insurance, their coverage, and the co-paying amount.
+Insurance verification is another reasonably complex task in the revenue cycle management of hospitals.
+Lack of proper insurance identification and a patient’s eligibility infringes their rights by denying all their claims.
+This is because one has to deal with insurance policies, changes in policy details, and insurance acceptances and rejections.
+To counter this challenge, hospital revenue cycle management departments should embrace real-time eligibility verification.
+These solutions can quickly determine patients’ insurance, coverage, and the co-paying amount.
 Besides, carrying out the pre-authorization process on the part of non-emergy medical procedures can also serve as a means of avoiding denials.
 When a hospital is proactive on insurance verification, the hospital minimizes the number of denied claims and maximizes the hospital’s cash inflow.

 Coding and Documentation Accuracy

-Compliance with medical coding and documentation standards can be said to offer a foundation in hospital systems of revenue cycle management.
-Yet, maintaining compliance with the codes that change more frequently than new fashion trends and managing the documentation work can be quite problematic for healthcare providers.
+Compliance with medical coding and documentation standards can offer a foundation in hospital revenue cycle management systems.
+Yet, maintaining compliance with the codes that change more frequently than new fashion trends and managing the documentation work can be problematic for healthcare providers.
 Mis-coding or lack of documentation will result in claim denial, audit, or even risk of compliance concern.
-In order to counter this problem, it is pertinent for the hospitals to provide continuous education and training to the coders.
-It is recommended that the audits of the coding practices be performed systematically from time to time in order to reveal potential issues.
+To counter this problem, it is pertinent for the hospitals to provide continuous education and training to the coders.
+It is recommended that the audits of the coding practices be performed systematically from time to time to reveal potential issues.
 Also, augmenting the coding process through a computer-assisted coding (CAC) system increases the accuracy and efficiency of coding.
 It must be noted that the coding done together with documentation makes it easier for hospital revenue cycle management teams to overcome denials and achieve superior reimbursement rates.

 Claim Submission and Follow-up

-The claim submission process is yet another key area in the revenue cycle management of hospitals, but due to a number of factors, it may experience[some] delays and errors.
-A hospital faces a lot of challenges, such as having to deal with multiple payers with unique requirements, filing deadlines, and claims format.
-In order to speed up this process, it is important for the hospital revenue cycle management departments to incorporate some automated claim scrubbing systems into their operations.
+The claim submission process is yet another critical area in the revenue cycle management of hospitals, but due to several factors, it may experience[some] delays and errors.
+A hospital faces many challenges, such as dealing with multiple payers with unique requirements, filing deadlines, and claims format.
+The hospital revenue cycle management departments must incorporate automated claim scrubbing systems into their operations to speed up this process.
 The follow-up process for submitted claims is also crucial to establish, as well as the follow-up number of days to the carrier.
-The systematic strategy for monitoring the status of claims, responding to end-payer queries, and handling denial can greatly boost reimbursement and cut down the days in accounts receivables.
+The systematic strategy for monitoring the status of claims, responding to end-payer queries, and handling denial can significantly boost reimbursement and cut down the days in accounts receivables.

 Managing Denials and Appeals

-Payment rejections are also another major problematic aspect in the hospital revenue cycle, and they result in cash flow issues for the hospital, as well as the extra effort needed to address them.
+Payment rejections are another significant problematic aspect in the hospital revenue cycle, resulting in cash flow issues for the hospital and the extra effort needed to address them.
 High denial rates are more often experienced in hospitals because of various reasons, such as improper coding, insufficient medical necessity, and inadequate documentation, among others.
-In order to solve this problem, the hospital revenue cycle management teams should implement a proactive denial management strategy.
-This approach entails an assessment of denial patterns to find the source of the problem and come up with the right measures to counter the issues, as well as setting up a team that deals with denials.
-By featuring the above approach in handling denials and appealing for reverses, the hospitals are bound to be paid the lost revenue and avert future denials.
+To solve this problem, the hospital revenue cycle management teams should implement a proactive denial management strategy.
+This approach entails an assessment of denial patterns to find the source of the problem and come up with the proper measures to counter the issues, as well as setting up a team that deals with denials.
+By featuring the above approach in handling denials and appealing for reverses, the hospitals will be paid the lost revenue and avert future denials.

 Patient Collections and Financial Counseling

-As patient financial responsibility continues to grow, hospitals face increasing challenges in collecting payments from patients.
+Hospitals face increasing challenges in collecting patient payments as patient financial responsibility grows.
 High-deductible health plans and rising out-of-pocket costs have made it more difficult for patients to meet their financial obligations.
 To address this challenge, hospital revenue cycle management departments should focus on improving patient financial experience.
 This can include implementing transparent pricing policies, offering flexible payment plans, and providing financial counseling services.
 Utilizing patient estimation tools can help set clear expectations about costs before treatment.
-By engaging patients early in the financial process and offering supportive solutions, hospitals can improve collection rates and patient satisfaction.
+Hospitals can improve collection rates and patient satisfaction by engaging patients early in the financial process and offering supportive solutions.

 Technology Integration and Data Management